cuncta/water_plants/README.md

 * Relay:
   * relay pin to digital pin 7
   * the power supply of the submersible pump must be connected to this relay

+### Wiring to the second arduino

+* Bluetooth Module:
+* bluetooth rx pin to digital pin 8
+* bluetooth tx pin to digital pin 9

+*Soil moisture sensors:
+*to analog pin A0,A1,A2,A3,A4

 ## Prerequisites